jupyter-governance/jupyter-foundation-governing-board/doc/about.md

 # About the Jupyter Foundation

+## The Jupyter Foundation Charter

+The [Jupyter Foundation page in the governance documentation](https://jupyter.org/governance/jupyter_foundation.html) defines the Foundation's charter and overall structure.

 ## Our Mission

 The Jupyter Foundation exists to ensure that Project Jupyter has the resources it needs to build sustainable, reliable, and impactful technology.